PetteriAimonen/owon-xdm2041-info/fix_boot_problems/README.md

 A modified version of OpenOCD is needed so that it does not automatically set the `C_DEBUGEN` bit that blocks the flash.
 It is available from [here](https://github.com/PetteriAimonen/openocd/tree/hack_no_C_DEBUGEN).

+It may be necessary to pull BOOT0 pin high to be able to get connection to debugger.

 Connect the debugger to SWDIO and SWCLK pins on the microcontroller.
 If using a bare FT232H breakout board, an external resistor is needed as described [here](https://github.com/unprovable/FTDI-Oh-My/blob/master/FT232H-JTAG-SWD.txt).